x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/modern-dynamic-distribution-groups.md

 To learn more, see: [Get-DynamicDistributionGroupMember](https://docs.microsoft.com/en-us/powershell/module/exchange/get-dynamicdistributiongroupmember?view=exchange-ps#inputs).

 >[!Note]
-> Do not follow the old procedures for viewing the members of a Dynamic Distribution Group at <View members of a dynamic distribution group | Microsoft Docs>.
-The instructions found in that article only evaluates the users in your organization that satisfy the filters specified in your Dynamic Distribution Group at that time.
-It does not return the calculated list of members stored on the group object.
+>Do not use the [old procedure](https://docs.microsoft.com/en-us/exchange/recipients/dynamic-distribution-groups/view-dynamic-distribution-group-members?view=exchserver-2019) for viewing members of a DDG as it only evaluates the users in your organization that satisfy the filters specified in your DDG at that time.
+It doesn't return the calculated list of members stored on the group object.

 ## How to refresh a DDG’s membership list